OrienteerBAP/Orienteer-Guidebook/adding_custom_pages.md

   > wicket:property wicket:id="<attribute>" object="<link>",

   where *link* is the path to the target object and *attribute* is its target attribute.

   For example:
-  > wicket:property wicket:id="name" object="first.second.third"
+  > wicket:property wicket:id="name" object="first_link.second_link.third_link"

-  works if the current object (/${rid}) has the link property "first" to another object having the link property "second" to yet another object having the link property "third".
-The wicket will return the name of the object *third*,
+  /${rid} has a link property "first_link"--->

+  ---> the 1st target object has a link property "second_link" --->

+  ---> the 2nd target object has a link property "third_link" --->

+  ---> the 3rd target object has a property "name".

+  The wicket will return this "name" property.

 * **Script** is a JavaScript run by the server.
 * **Embedded**: